-Classification of Expenditures
+Classification of Expenditures - General Classifications and Administrative Classifications

 The coding of expenditures was tested for proper classification in accordance with N.J.A.C.
-6A:16.2(f) as part of our test of transactions of randomly selected expenditure items.
-We also reviewed the coding of all expenditures included in our compliance and testing procedures.
-In addition to randomly selecting as a test sample, our sample selection specifically targeted administrative coding classifications to determine overall reliability and compliance with N.J.A.C.
-6A:23A-8.2.
-As a result of the procedures performed, no transaction errors were noted and no additional procedures were deemed necessary to test the propriety of expenditure classification.
+6A:23A-16.2(f) as part of our test of transactions of randomly selected expenditure items.
+In addition to randomly selecting a test sample, we reviewed administrative coding classifications to determine overall reliability and compliance with N.J.A.C 6A:23A-8.2.
+We also reviewed the coding of all expenditures included in our compliance and single audit testing procedures.
+As a result of the procedures performed, no errors were noted, and no additional procedures were deemed necessary to test the propriety of expenditure classifications.